Ukasz09/Code-lines-counter/README.md

 ## Setup

-This tools is build by using ([fd-find app](https://github.com/sharkdp/fd)).
-First you need to make sure that you have installed it.
+This tool use ([fd-find app](https://github.com/sharkdp/fd)) shell app.
+First of all, you need to make sure that you have installed it.
-([Original fd-find installation steps](https://github.com/sharkdp/fd#installation)) - In most case it can by done by typing:
+([Original fd-find installation steps](https://github.com/sharkdp/fd#installation)) - In most cases it can by done by typing:

 ```bash
     sudo apt install fd-find
 ```
-After that we are ready to install `code_lines_counter`:
+After that you are ready to install `code_lines_counter`:

 ```bash
     git clone https://github.com/Ukasz09/Code-lines-counter.git